chriseborowski/totalword/README.md

 The current version supports the following functionalities:

 - [x] Initial version released
-- [x] Display all correctly entered letters after each attempt
+- [x] Display all correctly entered letters heretofore after each attempt
-- [x] Display all incorrectly entered letters after each attempt
+- [x] Display all incorrectly entered letters heretofore after each attempt
 - [x] Display letters in the correct position
 - [x] Support for uppercase/lowercase user input
 - [x] Display what the intended word is